artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 * PRONOM ID - The specific format version's unique identifier in `PRONOM <PRONOM_>`_, the UK National Archives's format registry.
 This is optional, but highly recommended.
-  Many identification and characterization tools, use PRONOM ID's to recognize formats.
+Many identification and characterization tools use PRONOM ID's to recognize formats.

 * Access format and Preservation format - Indicates whether this format is suitable as an access format for end users, and for preservation.